replicatedhq/docs/docs/packaging-an-application/events-and-orchestration.md

-title = "Events and Orchestration" description = "The `events` section of the Replicated YAML allows application vendors to sequence and orchestrate containers based on events from other containers." weight = "207" categories = [ "Packaging" ]
+title = "Events and Orchestration" description = "The `events` section of the Replicated YAML allows application vendors to sequence and orchestrate containers based on events from other containers." weight = "207" categories = [ "packaging" ]

 [menu.main]
-Name       = "Events and Orchestration" identifier = "events-and-orchestration" parent     = "/packaging-an-application" url        = "/docs/packaging-an-application/events-and-orchestration"
+Name       = "Events and Orchestration" identifier = "events-and-orchestration" parent     = "/packaging-an-application" url        = "/packaging-an-application/events-and-orchestration"
 +++

 Events are provided to help with the startup, orchestration and service discovery between your containers.
 There are